Gmail and Yahoo join forces to help the sending community

 What did Gmail announce?

-They’re actually only asking senders to do 3 simple things:
+They’re actually only asking senders to do three simple things:

 - Authenticate emails

-- Tell mailbox providers (MBPs) who are sending the emails and back that up.
+- Let mailbox providers (MBPs) know who is sending the emails and back it up.

 - Enable easy unsubscribes